WangYuTum/NLP-SentimentAnalysis-LargeScale/README.md

 	2. If you are interested in NLP, please focus on [Infrastructure](#setup-infrastructure) and ML Pipeline part

 **Note** that this is not an academic project and the main goal is not improving current state-of-the-art Sentiment Analysis results.
 Rather, this is a practical and educational project to showcase how to develop and deploy a large-scale Data/ML pipeline on AWS.
-Also, this is a capstone project as a graduation prerequisite for my Udacity
+Also, this is a capstone project as a graduation prerequisite for my [Udacity
-Data Engineer Nanodegree but I hope it will become more.
+Data Engineer Nanodegree](https://www.udacity.com/course/data-engineer-nanodegree--nd027) but I hope it will become more.

-TODOs: add links, add Common Crawl.
+TODOs: add Common Crawl.
-TODOs: add reference <sup>superscript</sup>

 ### Pipeline